guangtingmai/guangtingmai.github.io/_pages/readme.md

   - /readme.html
 ---

-I am a Wellcome Trust ECA Research Fellow at the MRC Cognition and Brain Sciences Unit (CBU) at Cambridge.
+I am a Wellcome Research Fellow at the <strong>MRC Cognition and Brain Sciences Unit</strong> (CBU) at Cambridge.

 I train as a cognitive neuroscientist studying brain processing of speech and language.
 I study the neural processes that underlie how the brain integrates audio (sounds we hear) and visual (lip movements we see) information during speech comprehension by adult cochlear implant users.
 I work with Dr Matt Davis at CBU, co-advised by Dr Bob Carlyon (CBU) and Prof Douglas Hartley (University of Nottingham).